bluepeter/gatsby-material-ui-business-starter/README.md

 - Use Material UI's `withStyles()` to override and dynamically set classes from within each component.
-For an example of how to do this, please see [`HomeFeatures.js`](https://github.com/bluepeter/gatsby-material-ui-business-starter/blob/master/src/components/HomeFeatures.js), including getting and using them theme colors.
+For an example of how to do this, please see [`HomeFeatures.js`](https://github.com/bluepeter/gatsby-material-ui-business-starter/blob/master/src/components/HomeFeatures.js), including getting and using theme colors.

 You can adjust the theme palette colors in [`getPageContext.js`](https://github.com/bluepeter/gatsby-material-ui-business-starter/blob/master/src/utils/getPageContext.js).